aiven/devportal/docs/products/grafana/howto/grafana-authentication-plugins.rst

 Grafana supports multiple different authentication plugins, in addition to built-in username and password authentication.

-Aiven Grafana has support for Google, GitHub and GitLab authentication.
-Configuring authentication integration is currently available in Aiven console, or can be configured either with the API or with `Aiven command-line client <https://github.com/aiven/aiven-client>`_ (``avn``).
+Aiven for Grafana has support for Google, GitHub and GitLab authentication.
+Configuring authentication integration is currently available in the Aiven Console, or can be configured either with the API or with the `Aiven command-line client <https://github.com/aiven/aiven-client>`_ (``avn``).

-Please note that enabling this feature requires applying a maintenance upgrade for Grafana services created before September 2018.

-Google authentication
+Configure Google authentication for Grafana
 ---------------------

 First, create your Google OAuth keys by following `this article <http://docs.grafana.org/auth/google/>`_ and make a note of your client ID and client secret.
 Then open your Aiven for Grafana service and navigate to `Advanced Configuration <https://help.aiven.io/en/articles/3601906-advanced-configuration-in-aiven-console>`_ at the bottom of the page.
 Configure the following options in the advanced configuration: